EchoDreamer/Modality-Following/Rebutall_Update/README.md

 # Rebuttal Update

 ## Q1, Reviewer do3r: Prove the instruction is a true semantic anchor rather than a positional artifact.

-**Modality instruction** is the **semantic instruction** used to guide MLLMs for modality following.
-But $S_constrain$ is only used to constrain the output format, **which is not a semantic instruction in modality following setting**.
-To decouple semantic roles from positional bias, we performe a causal attention analysis to compare the attention flow from modality cues to either modality instruction or $S_{constrain}$ across varying prompt positions.
-Preliminary experiments indicate that placing the modality instruction at the very beginning of the prompt severely degrades the prefermances of Text Following.
-Therefore, we move the modality instruction to the middle of the prompt and conduct a control study by **swapping the relative order of the modality instruction and $S_{constrain}$**.
+1. To decouple semantic roles from positional bias, we introduced a new constraint system prompt $S_{sys}$ in the prompt, "You are a helpful and honest assistant who strictly follows all user instructions and provides accurate responses." and changed the position of modality instruction to the beginning or middle of both $S_{sys}$ and $S_{constrain}$.
+Then we performed the proposed **causal attention analysis** to compare the attention flow from modality cues to either modality instruction or constraint instruction ($S_{sys} & S_{constrain}$) across varying modality instruction positions.

+The results are provided in **modality_begin.pdf** and **modality_middle.pdf**.
+We observe that regardless of the modality instruction's position, **blocking attention from modality cues to the modality instruction results in a significant decline in the middle layers for modality-following.
+In contrast, blocking attention to constraint instruction ($S_{sys} & S_{constrain}$) has almost no impact**.

+2. Besides, to further eliminate the interference of position, we conducted casual attention analysis by **swapping the relative input order of modality instruction and constraint instruction** on the basis of the original dataset.
 The results are provided in **modality_pre_constraint.pdf** and **modality_post_constraint.pdf**.
-We observe that regardless of the instruction's position, **blocking attention from modality cues to the modality instruction results in a significant decline for modality-following**.
-In contrast, **blocking attention to $S_{constrain}$ has almost no impact**.
+We observed that regardless of the position of the instruction, **blocking attention from modality cues to the modality instruction results in a significant decline in the middle layers for modality-following.
+In contrast, blocking attention to $S\_{constrain}$ has almost no impact**

 These findings explicitly rule out positional bias, confirming that the modality instruction functions as a genuine semantic anchor rather than a mere positional artifact.

 ## W1, Reviewer 3Qm7: The causal attention results by varying the ratio of original test data.